SwiftfulThinking/SwiftfulLogging/README.md

 `LogManager` is initialized by an array of `LogService`.
 This is a public protocol you can use to create your own dependencies.

-One service, `ConsoleLogger` is included within the package, which uses the `OSLog` framework to print to the console.
+`ConsoleLogger` is included within the package, which uses the `OSLog` framework to print to the console.

 ```swift
 let consoleService = ConsoleService(printParameters: true)
 let logger = LogManager(services: [consoleService])